 But when you really consider it, it's actually one of the spaces in your house that guests are most likely to use -- especially if you keep the tea and coffee flowing, when acting as the host with the most

 What's more, you should remember that those guests will be venturing into your downstairs WC alone (unless you have some very strange hosting practices!)
 This means they'll have the freedom to appraise the room at will, without the need to adopt any subtlety over judgemental scrutiny of design faux-pas.

 But worry not!
 Despite often being a small room, there are plenty of things you can consider to protect your reign as king or queen of domesticity and interiors.
 Here are six chic design ideas for your cloakroom, so you can create a downstairs throne room fit for royalty!

-It’s easy for a downstairs loo to feel like nothing more than a glorified cupboard.
+It's easy for a downstairs loo to feel like nothing more than a glorified cupboard.
 Lift the design credentials of what is often a small space with artwork, paintings or small ornaments.
-If space is at a premium and you’d rather accommodate soap than sculptures, incorporate an arty touch via other means, such as designer wallpaper.
-An interesting hand towel can add some dimension to the space, too, so don’t overlook these sorts of details and their potential to improve the overall finish.
+If space is at a premium and you'd rather accommodate soap than sculptures, incorporate an arty touch via other means, such as designer wallpaper.
+An interesting hand towel can add some dimensions.

 With space often at a premium in a downstairs toilet, you sometimes have to get a bit creative to design a space that is functional and practical, as well as aesthetically pleasing.
 Floating fixtures can negate the risk of a space with just the basics of a loo, sink and small vanity unit looking cramped.
 Being able to see the whole expanse of floor can make the space appear larger than it is, and can also make cleaning the floor a cinch, skipping the need to skirt around pedestals.